-Like other commercial service airports throughout the country, a significant share of the Authority's revenues are driven by commercial air carrier flights and associated purchases of goods and services by passengers at TUS.
+Like other commercial service airports throughout the country, a significant share of the Authority's revenues are driven by commercial airline flights and associated purchases of goods and services by passengers at TUS.
 These revenues were significantly reduced in FY 2020 and will continue to be significantly reduced in FY 2021 because of the COVID-19 pandemic.

 In April 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was passed by both houses of congress and signed by the President of the United States.
 The CARES Act provided relief in the form of grants to reimburse airport operating and capital expenditures to maintain employment levels and help offset the impact of revenue losses from the dramatic reduction in air travel.
 The Authority received \$22.6 million in CARES Act grants.
 In December 2020, the federal government enacted the Coronavirus Response and Relief Supplemental Appropriation Act (CRRSA), extending further relief in the form of airport grants for purposes similar to those authorized in the CARES Act.
-The Authority received \$6.0 million in CRRSA grants.
+The Authority was eligible to and has applied for \$6.0 million in CRRSA grants and anticipates these applications to be approved.
 In March 2021, the federal government enacted the American Rescue Plan Act (ARPA), which authorized additional grants to airports for similar purposes as the CARES Act and CRRSA.
-The Authority has been awarded \$15.8 million in ARPA grants.
+The Authority is currently awaiting information from the Federal Aviation Administration regarding the amount of ARPA relief funds that will be allocated to each eligible U.S. airport.
 One of the significant conditions for airports accepting these grants is that they must maintain employment levels at a minimum of 90% of pre-pandemic levels through September 30, 2021.

-With the COVID-19 relief grant funds from the above three programs already received and expected to be received in the future, the Authority believes it will be able to continue operating TUS and RYN at levels substantially similar to that which existed pre-COVID-19 for a period of several years, even if air travel recovery and related revenue recovery continues at its current slow pace.
+With the COVID-19 relief grant funds from the above three programs already received and expected to be received in the future, the Authority believes it will be able to continue operating TUS and RYN at levels substantially similar to that which existed pre-COVID for a period of several years, even if air travel recovery and related revenue recovery continues at its current slow pace.